dart-lang/language/working/0524-variance/feature-specification.md

 covariance to code where some explicit variance modifiers are used, based on language versions.

-We use the phrase _legacy library_ to denote a library which is written in a language version that does not support statically checked variance.
+We use the phrase _pre-feature library_ to denote a library which is written in a language version that does not support statically checked variance.
+Similarly, the phrase a _with-feature libaryr_ is written in a language version that does support statically checked variance.

-### Legacy libraries seen from a soundly variant library
+### Pre-feature Libraries Seen From a With-feature Library

-When a library _L_ with sound variance imports a legacy library _L2_, the declarations imported from _L2_ are seen in _L_ as if they had been declared in the language with statically checked variance.
+When a with-feature library _L_ imports a pre-feature library _L2_, the declarations imported from _L2_ are seen in _L_ as if they had been declared in the language with statically checked variance.